Štefan Osuský

 Štefan Osuský (31 March 1889 – 27 September 1973) was an Austro-Hungarian born Slovak lawyer, diplomat, politician and university professor.

 Biography

-Osuský was born in March 1889 in Brezová pod Bradlom, in the Nitra County of the Austro-Hungary (present-day Slovakia).
+Osuský was born in March 1889 in the village Brezova, in the Nyitra County of the Austro-Hungary (present-day Slovakia).
 In 1902 he began his studies at the Lutheran Lyceum in Pressburg Bratislava.
-However, in 1905 he was expelled from school because of his Slovak patriotic feelings and banned from all schools in the territory of the Dual Monarchy Austria-Hungary on a direct order of count Apponyi, Minister of Religion and Education of Hungary.
+However, according to his own interpretation, in 1905 he was expelled from school because of his Slovak patriotic feelings and banned from all schools in the territory of the Dual Monarchy Austria-Hungary on a direct order of count Apponyi, Minister of Religion and Education of Hungary.
 Count Apponyi asked Osuský if he was going to be a "good Hungarian"; Osuský's silence on the question was taken by Apponyi as an offence.
 Osuský recalls the incident in his biography: